-As of March 31, 2022, our principal source of liquidity is cash and cash equivalents, which totaled approximately \$39.6 million.
-Based on our current operating plan, our existing cash and cash equivalents as of March 31, 2022 will be sufficient to enable us to fund operating expenses and capital expenditure requirements into the third quarter of 2022.
+As of September 30, 2022, our principal source of liquidity is cash and cash equivalents, which totaled \$69.1 million.
+Based on our current operating plans, we expect that our existing cash and cash equivalents as of September 30, 2022 will be sufficient to enable us to fund operating expenses and capital expenditure requirements late into the second quarter of 2023.
 We base these estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.

 Based on our current operating plan, we believe we do not have sufficient cash and cash equivalents on hand to support current operations for at least one year from the date of issuance of the financial statements appearing within this Quarterly Report on Form 10-Q. To finance our operations beyond that point, we will need to raise additional capital.
 There can be no assurance that we will be able to obtain additional funding on acceptable terms, if at all.
-We have concluded that this circumstance raises substantial doubt about our ability to continue as a going concern for at least one year from the date of the issuance of our unaudited condensed consolidated financial statements for the period ended March 31, 2022.
-As such, we plan to seek to raise capital from time to time through future equity financings, debt financings or partnerships to fund our future operations and remain as a going concern.
-To the extent that we raise additional capital through future equity offerings, the ownership interest of common stockholders will be diluted, which dilution may be significant.
-See Note 1 - Organization of the notes to our unaudited condensed consolidated financial statements in this Quarterly Report on Form 10-Q for additional information on our assessment.

-Until such time as we can generate revenue from product sales, if ever, we expect to finance our cash needs through a combination of equity offerings, debt financings and potential collaborations, license and development agreements.
+We have concluded that this circumstance raises substantial doubt about our ability to continue as a going concern for at least one year from the date of the issuance of our unaudited condensed consolidated financial statements for the period ended September 30, 2022.
+We intend to obtain additional funding through available financing sources which may include additional public offerings of common stock, private financing of debt or equity, and / or the pursuit of strategic partnerships, licensing arrangements or collaborations to fund our future operations and remain as a going concern.
+To the extent that we raise additional capital through future equity offerings, the ownership interest of common stockholders will be diluted, which has in the past and may in the future be significant.
+See Note 1 - Organization to our unaudited condensed consolidated financial statements in this Quarterly Report on Form 10-Q for additional information on our assessment.
+Until such time as we can generate revenue from product sales, if ever, we expect to finance our cash needs through a combination of equity offerings, debt financings, and potential collaborations, license and development agreements.